-Due to the COVID-19 pandemic, the Center for Veterinary Medicine had to make the decision to temporarily suspend our Veterinary Clerkship Program.
+Due to the COVID-19 pandemic, the Center for Veterinary Medicine has made changes to our Veterinary Clerkship Program.
+We are taking applications for a virtual program, although we have limited space available at this time, your application is welcomed.
 We apologize for any inconvenience this decision has caused and hope that you will stay connected with our Center.

 The Food and Drug Administration’s (FDA) Veterinary Clerkship Program is designed to give third and fourth year veterinary students a real-world opportunity to see how policies guiding the approval of new animal drugs are developed and implemented by FDA’s Center for Veterinary Medicine (CVM).
 Students may also choose to learn more about CVM’s role in applied regulatory research and how this research is used to support the safety of animal derived food and animal health products.